International SEO Germany & Europe 2026: Hreflang + Market Playbook

 - Monitor each market's performance separately

-Hosting and CDN Strategy
+Hosting and CDN strategy

 - CDN required: Cloudflare, Fastly, or AWS CloudFront for European PoPs